 The art and science of writing

-While the study of rhetoric has been central to liberal arts education since antiquity, in the English Writing and Rhetoric major at St. Edward’s, we also see it as both creative and ultimately practical.
+While the study of rhetoric has been central to liberal arts education since antiquity, in the Writing and Rhetoric major at St. Edward’s, we also see it as both creative and ultimately practical.
 In its broadest sense, rhetoric is the study of how humans interact and communicate.
 Rhetoric helps us become more effective readers, writers, and communicators.

-The ENGW major offers specializations in Creative Writing, Professional Writing, and Journalism.
+The WRIT major offers specializations in Creative Writing, Professional Writing, and Journalism.
 We also offer a General Writing Studies concentration, which is a particularly good path for students who want to pursue graduate studies in rhetoric.

 Our faculty has a broad range of specialties from theory to the practice of writing.
 We are committed to students’ success as thinkers, writers, researchers, and citizens of the world.
 We mentor and support our students throughout their undergraduate careers and beyond, helping them to identify their long-term goals and preparing them for employment and graduate school with internships, service learning, and a dedicated Career Preparation course.